NC22/KellyC-Image-Downloader/README.md

 <p><a href="https://www.youtube.com/watch?v=x1-kqKMnMmA">Download images from <b>Twitter</b></a> (Collect "Media" section)</p>
 <p><a href="https://youtu.be/1Nivs34BDbI">Download images from <b>Pixiv</b></a> (Collect "Bookmarks" example)</p>
 <p></p>
-<p>If you know JS and want to extend list of supported sites read documentation about addition filters <a href="https://kellydownloader.com/links/dev/">here</a></p>
+<p>If you know JS and want to extend the list of supported sites read the documentation about addition filters <a href="https://kellydownloader.com/links/dev/">here</a></p>

 <p></p>
 <h2>RU | Описание</h2>